rocketinsights/web-blueprint/suggested-practices/nodejs.md

   - `TODO` what else?
 - Prefer handling errors in one place: middleware.
 Throw error objects in code and let middleware catch them and translate them into a standard format for HTTP status codes.
 - _Have automated tests using a well known framework_.
 Many at Rocket prefer [Jest](https://jestjs.io/).
 Even if it's better, don't use an obscure one.
 We want to make sure that we're handing over things that are easy to maintain for clients.
-- Consider using one of our boilerplates as a starting point which take many of these preferred practices into account and have already been laid out for you:
+- Consider using one of our boilerplates as a starting point which take many of these suggested practices into account and have already been laid out for you:
   - [node-express-rest-boilerplate](https://github.com/rocketinsights/node-express-rest-boilerplate) express based with different database flavors
   - [blazing edge api-skeleton](https://github.com/blazing-edge-labs/api-skeleton) - Koa based, not express based, but solid concepts and setup here.